-Urgent treatment centres will be GP-led, open at least 12 hours a day, every day, offer appointments that can be booked through 111 or through a GP referral, and are equipped to diagnose and deal with many of the most common ailments people attend A&E for.
+Urgent treatment centres (UTCs) are GP-led, open at least 12 hours a day, every day, offer appointments that can be booked through 111 or through a GP referral, and are equipped to diagnose and deal with many of the most common ailments people attend A&E for.

-Urgent treatment centres will ease the pressure on hospitals, leaving other parts of the system free to treat the most serious cases.
-The urgent treatment centre offer will result in decreased attendance at A&E, or, in co-located services, the opportunity for streaming at the front door.
-All urgent treatment centre services will be considered Type 3 / 4 A&E and will contribute to the 4 hour access and waiting times target locally.
+UTCs will also ease the pressure on hospitals, leaving other parts of the system free to treat the most serious cases.
+The UTC offer will result in decreased attendance at A&E, or, in co-located services, as well as the opportunity for streaming at the front door.
+All UTC services will be considered a Type 3 A&E.

 The reasons for this are simple.
-We all know where to go when life is in danger – A&E. But estimates suggest up to 3 million people who come to A&E each year could have their needs addressed elsewhere in the urgent care system, but patients tell us that the range of alternatives available can be confusing – Walk In Centres, Urgent Care Centres, Minor Injury Units and others with local names and all with differing levels of service.
+We all know where to go when life is in danger – A&E. But estimates suggest up to 3 million people who come to A&E each year could have their needs addressed elsewhere in the urgent care system.
+However patients have told us the range of alternatives available can be confusing – Walk in Centres, Urgent Care Centres, Minor Injury Units and others with local names and all with differing levels of service.
 So A&E is understandably the default choice for many people unsure where to turn when they need urgent care or advice.

 This is bad for the NHS because it puts unnecessary pressure on A&E and other parts of the urgent and emergency care system, and it’s bad for patients because many are treated in the wrong setting.

-So we are introducing new urgent treatment centres, which will standardise this confusing range of options and simplify the system so patients know where to go and have clarity of which services are on offer wherever they are in the country.
+Commonality of service provision under the UTC name will increasingly end the current confusing range of options and simplify the system so patients know where to go and have clarity of which services are on offer wherever they are in the country.

 View some of the frequently asked questions to support implementation.